Pike are known to go for a large variety of both live and dead baits.

-Largemouth bass was among the most commonly caught ones, although most of the time, anglers used either only half a hot dog, or a piece of it on the hook to catch largemouths.
+Largemouth bass were among the most commonly caught ones, although most of the time, anglers used either only half a hot dog or a piece of it on the hook to catch largemouths.

 The same goes for catfish!
 Smaller pieces of hot dog on the bottom are apparently a very effective and popular bait choice for plenty of catfish anglers in the US.